A Thanksgiving To Forget

 SIDE NOTE: My sister also mentioned that the catfish had too much salt.
 Although I can't confirm this, I'm very confident in her opinion.

 After my family finished our second helpings of food, we pretty much had enough.
 It wasn't because we were full, but rather we didn't feel it was worth it.
 Before we left, we took time to have dessert.
 For me, my sweet pastry of choice was the pumpkin pie.
 I expected something decent enough for me to say "that was a good pie."
 However, my initial reaction was (in the spirit of my Flying Saucer drinking buddy and cooking guru "Bicycle Bobby") "DAMN!"
 In exclaiming this, praise wasn't intended.
 While the pie had some cinnamon and nutmeg flavor, the filling itself wasn't thick.
-In chewing it, I sensed that the filling was watered down and soupy.
+In chewing it, I sensed that the filling was watery and soupy.
 Combined with the food I had earlier, the pumpkin pie completed the worst meal that I ever had in Tunica.

 Once we finished our dinner, we left Fitzgeralds as unhappy campers.
 None of us liked what we had for dinner and would've loved a do-over.
 Next year, we will be more selective about where we go for Thanksgiving dinner.
 With my siblings living in other cities, anytime that we spend together is special.
 That said, there will be no more leaps of blind faith into the unknown.
 From now on, we will either dine first-class (a term that doesn't coincide with most buffets, Texas de Brazil notwithstanding) or stay home.
 As long as the time isn't wasted, it will be all good.